carpentries-incubator/Natural-language-processing/episodes/03-LargeLanguageModels.md

 - *Structuring responses*.
 As each word is generated, the model assesses how each new token impacts the entire sentence, ensuring that responses are relevant, logically sound, and grammatically correct.
 This ability to “structure” language is why LLMs can produce responses that are contextually meaningful and well-organized.

-## A zoo of Large Language Models
-The era of Large Language Models gained momentum in 2018 with the release of Google’s BERT.
-Since then, many companies have rapidly developed newer and more powerful models.
-Among these are GPT (OpenAI), Llama (Meta), Mistral (Mistral AI), Gemini (Google DeepMind), Claude (Anthropic), and Grok (xAI).
-Some are open-source or more transparent than others, revealing their architectures, parameter counts, or training data and the collection thereof.

-A list of LLMs:
-- GPT - OpenAI
-- Llama  - Meta
-- Mistral / Mixtral - Mistral AI (founded by former engineers from Google DeepMind and Meta)
-- Gemini - Google DeepMind
-- Claude - Anthropic - (founded by former OpenAI employees)
-- Grok - xAI (Elon Musk)

 Training a large language model is extremely resource intensive.
 For example, llama's model Llama 3.1 405B is a model that has 405 billion parameters.
 It was trained on 15 trillion tokens, uses 31 million GPU hours (H100 gpus), and emitted almost 9000 tons of CO_2 (for the training process only).